Chat-Shire: Critical reception

-Plagiarism controversy
+Controversy

-Following its release, the album was controversial for allegedly using Britney Spears' voice and sampling her 2007 song "Gimme More" without permission in the bonus track "23".
-Although she did not compose the music for the song, IU issued an apology for not checking the samples' sources as the album's producer.
+Following its release, the album was criticized for sampling Britney Spears' 2007 song "Gimme More" without permission in the bonus track "23".
+Although IU did not compose the music for the song, she issued an apology for not checking the samples' sources as the album's producer.

 The lyrics for "Zezé" and its illustration on the album cover were criticized by the Korean publisher of the novel My Sweet Orange Tree for its reinterpretation of its five-year-old protagonist, Zezé.
 Amidst growing debate in the music community, the book's publisher later apologized for its failure to acknowledge the "diversity of interpretation".
 The controversy surrounding "Zezé" attracted international attention with AbeBooks reporting My Sweet Orange Tree as the most searched for book on its site on November 5–6, despite the book being out of print in English for years.
 Meanwhile, South Korea's largest book store chain, Kyobo Book Centre, reported that sales of the book has increased 5.7 times over the period of November 5–8 when compared to sales over the November 1–4 period.